 This will open the Group Policy Editor, navigate thorough the following "Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options\"

 In this policy setting, a value of 0 disables logon caching.
 Any value above 50 only caches 50 logon attempts.
 Default number: 10.
 See the images below for more information.
-To get here, double click on the policy “Interactive logon: Number of previous logons to cache and this can be configured to suit our need in case the domain controller is not available”.
+Double-click the “Interactive logon: Number of previous logons to cache” policy to configure it as needed when the domain controller is unavailable.

 What is Windows Logon Cached Password Verifiers?